-Political Science (POLS)
+POLS - Political Science

 Courses numbered 500 to 799 = undergraduate/graduate.
-(Individual courses may be limited to undergraduate students only.); 800 to 999 = graduate.
+(Individual courses may be limited to undergraduate students only.)
+Courses numbered 800 to 999 = graduate.

 POLS 570.
-International Political Economy 3 credit hours
+International Political Economy (3).

 Cross-listed as ECON 570.
-Examination of policy decisions regarding exchanges of trade, money and labor that span national boundaries.
+Examines policy decisions regarding exchanges of trade, money and labor that span national boundaries.
 Studies the interaction of politics and economics at the international level, as well as the modern history of the global economy.
 Economics often studies the material benefits and costs of different policies.
 Political science asks why these policies exist in the first place with a focus on who gets the benefits, who pays the costs, and how decisions about allocating benefits and costs are made.
 Course includes diversity content.

 POLS 600.
-Senior Thesis 3 credit hours
+Senior Thesis (3).

 Capstone course for political science majors designed to pull together many of the themes and concepts covered in introductory and upper-division courses.
 The main component is writing a senior thesis in which students conduct in-depth research about a topic of their interest.
 The topic should be related to one of the main areas of political science: American politics, international relations or comparative politics.
 In exceptional cases, students may write a paper related to political theory.
 Course professor provides guidelines and a schedule of activities, supervises and grades the overall research process; however each student works closely with a faculty member in order to develop his or her research projects.
 For undergraduate students only.

 POLS 700.
-Advanced Directed Readings 1-3 credit hours
+Advanced Directed Readings (1-3).

 Repeatable for credit.
-Graded S/U. Prerequisite: departmental consent.
+Prerequisite: departmental consent.

 POLS 725.
-Public Management of Human Resources 3 credit hours
+Public Management of Human Resources (3).

 Cross-listed as PADM 725.
 Surveys the major areas of management of human resources in the public sector.
 Includes hiring, training, evaluation and pay promotion policies.
 Emphasizes the laws governing public personnel management and the unique merit, equal employment opportunity, productivity, unionization and collective bargaining problems found in the public sector.

 POLS 750.
-Workshop 2-4 credit hours
+Workshop (2-4).